codearchitect99/codearchitect99/README.md

 <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

 - 🔭 Working on web application using Java Spring for backend and TypeScript for frontend.
-- 🌱 Being Interested in advanced design patterns, architectural principles, and optimizing database performance.
+- 🌱 Interested in advanced design patterns, architectural principles, and optimizing database performance.
 - 👯 Seeking collaboration on technically demanding software projects.
-- 💬 Feel free to collaborate about Java Spring development, TypeScript, system architecture, or database design.
+- 💬 Open to collaborating on project for Java Spring development, TypeScript, system architecture, or database design.
 - 📫 Reach me at ysw991106@email.com.
 - 😄 Pronouns: He/him
 - ⚡ Enjoys experimenting with new programming languages and frameworks